We welcome your requests for private trips and customized, bespoke itineraries.

 We usually recommend one of our green circle “easy” adventures, so that you can more easily cover the routes with lower exertion and without the need for vehicle support, but we welcome your participation on more challenging trips, too.
 On cycling trips, the support vehicle can help if you have bitten off more than you can comfortably chew.
 You might also consider an e-bike if you want some extra power.
 On hiking trips, it is more important that you match your ability to the difficulty level, because you will spend much of the day away from the support vehicle, and will not be as happy if you’re the slowest in a group.
 If you tell us more about yourself before booking, we will try to recommend the best fit for you.

-Our challenging rides attract more vigorous riders, and are designed to make you pleasantly tired after a day of challenging activity.
-You are welcome to join for the sake of the location and scenery, but may have to accept boost rides in the support vehicle if you are not maintaining the pace required to complete the day’s distance.
-The hike on the Viking Trail is not van-supported, and demands eight hours of steady hiking, partly on steep slopes.
-The option exists to turn back at the base of the mountain.
+Our challenging rides tend to attract people looking more vigorous activity, and are designed to make you pleasantly tired after each day.
+You are welcome to join for the sake of the location and scenery, but may need to accept boost rides in the support vehicle, and bypassing rigorous activities that don’t offer mid-way alternatives.
+As an example: The Gros Morne Mountain on our Newfoundland: Viking Trail trips is not van-supported, and demands eight hours of steady hiking, partly on steep slopes.

 Because of van space concerns, we cannot provide transport for bike boxes, except by prior arrangement, usually at an extra cost.
 However, we can usually find ways for you to store your bike box at the start/finish point, and can sometimes arrange a taxi pickup at the airport when you arrive.
 You should arrive prepared to put your own bike together, and to re-pack your bike at the end of the tour.
 Our guides have many concerns to which they must devote their time, and are not free to help you with mechanical issues until all other needs have been met.
-If you are not comfortable putting your own bike together, we suggest considering the rental of one of our bikes.
-They are mechanically prepared ahead of time, and will remove the cost and hassle of transporting your own bike.
+If you are not comfortable putting your own bike together, we suggest considering the rental of one of our bikes, or finding a nearby bike shop prior to the tour start, and after the tour end.
+Be sure to account for this in travel plans.
+Please ensure your equipment is mechanically prepared ahead of time.
 You might also want to ship your bike to a bike shop and ask them to re-assemble it for you, but we urge you not to ship across borders, where they tend to get delayed.

 We seek and provide excellent nutrition for hungry adventurers.
 We ask you for information about your dietary restrictions and preferences before you arrive, and are able to adapt our trailside picnics to your needs.
-We inform your guides and the restaurants included in the itinerary so that they are aware ahead of time.
+We inform your guides and innkeepers so that they are aware ahead of time.
 You will need to follow through at restaurants to advocate for yourself, but vegetarians, vegans, seafood lovers, children, and other discriminating palates can usually be well accommodated.
 If you have kosher, celiac, or other very restrictive dietary needs, please ask before booking so that we can give you trip-specific expectations.

 As a family or multi-generation group you may book any Freewheeling Adventure, and can request a private version if you like.
 Otherwise, once you have reserved, we will do our best to attract other families with similar ages.